AshitaRathi/AskMeNow/README.md

 After launching the app:

 1) Add your documents (PDFs, text, notes).
-2) Click “Ask” and type a question in plain English.
+2) Type a question in plain English.
 3) The app finds the most relevant snippets and answers clearly with sources.
 4) Explore suggested follow‑up questions or ask your own.
 5) Optionally use speech‑to‑text to dictate questions, and text‑to‑speech to listen to answers.